GianpaoloBranca/SoftwareEng2/scratches/RASD.md

     - [R3.7] After the end of the ride the user is charged with the right amount.

-- [G4] Incentivizes a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.(Note that discounts and penalties will not be applied to short rides, further details in Text Assumption n.4)
+- [G4] Incentivize a correct usage of the service to allow as many as possible users to use the same car without the need of the service of an operator.(Note that discounts and penalties will not be applied to short rides, further details in Text Assumption n.1)

     - [R4.1] The system will show in the display of the car a QR code that must be scanned by the user, using the application, to check in.
 If 2 or more users check in, in addition to the driver, a discount will be applied to the ride.
     - [R4.2]  The system will apply a discount in the case a car is left with more the 50% of the battery capacity available.
     - [R4.3] The system will detect when a car is left plugged in a recharging station at the end of a ride (using the GPS sensor and the informations sent to the system by the station) and will apply a discount .
 If the car is left in the recharging station but not plugged within 5 minutes the discount will not be applied.
     - [R4.4] The system will detect when a car is about to be left more than 3km away from the nearest recharging station and with 20% or less battery available, will warn the client and if the client proceeds to leave the car will apply a penalty to the price of the ride.
-    - R[4.5] The client will be able to select a money saving option so that the system will provide him trough the GPS navigator of the car informations to reach the available recharging station which is more suitable according to the client destination and the need of the system to distribute car uniformly among the recharging stations.
+    - [R4.5] The client will be able to select a money saving option so that the system will provide him trough the GPS navigator of the car informations to reach the available recharging station which is more suitable according to the client destination and the need of the system to distribute car uniformly among the recharging stations.
+    - [R4.6] The user gets only the bigger discount, between the ones of which at [R4.2] and [R4.3], eventually cumulated with the one stated at [R4.1].
+    However the system keeps track of all the requirements for a discount, then an algorithm will calculate the right discount to apply according to this policy.

-- [G5] Ensures a correct distribution of cars in the recharging stations according to the available plugs.
+- [G5] Ensure a correct distribution of cars in the recharging stations according to the available plugs.

     - [R5.1] The system will help operators (in the case there's no need for an on place recharge) and users with the money saving option on to choose the station in which cars should be charged and left so that cars are reasonably distributed among the different stations in the city.
     - [R5.2] The amount of plugs available should be monitored and the presence of non working ones detected.

-- [G6] Allows operators to manage and monitor the state of all the cars and notifies them when maintenance is needed on a specific vehicle.
+- [G6] Allow operators to manage and monitor the state of all the cars and notify them when maintenance is needed on a specific vehicle.

     - [R6.1] The system will provide operators of the company with an interface to check the state of the cars.
     - [R6.2] Push notifications will notify when a car is need for assistance.